planttheidea/tact/README.md

   </nav>
 </header>
 ```
 Yes, yes ... data attributes galore, but keep your eye on the prize!
 If you've worked with Bootstrap, this is **way** more concise (there is something like 12 classes used for this same setup), but wait ... what's that value on data-mobile-menu?.
 Tabs? ...
 Yes, there are multiple mobile menus.
 Right now there are two, with the default as the delicious hamburger, but if you want to use tabs (much better from a UX perspective) just add that value to the attribute.
-Also, the data-menu is by default vertical, so if you wanted to make it horizontal ... you got it, just set *data-menu="horizontal"*.
+Also, the menu bar is by default vertical, so if you wanted to make it horizontal ... you got it, just set *data-menu-bar="horizontal"*.

 This is just the beginning, both from a dev and documentation perspective.
 I'll be putting together a site down the road to show all of the elements involved and how they interact with one another.
 Stay tuned!